SuperNova76/TopCPToolKit/docs/settings/others.md

 `cutBookkeepersSystematics`
 :   whether to also save the cut bookkeepers systematics.
 The default is `None` (follows the global systematics flag).
 Set to `False` or `True` to override.

+`streamName`
+:   name of the output stream to save the cut bookkeeper in.
+The default is `ANALYSIS`.

 !!! success "Registers the following variables:"
     - `generatorWeight`: the event-level PMG generator weight